 - Choose your loan type

 - Shop around for the best personal loan rates

 - Accept the loan and start making payments

 The last thing you or lenders want is for you to take out a personal loan and not be able to afford to pay it off.
 While lenders typically do their due diligence to make sure you have the ability to repay the debt, it’s smart to run your own numbers to make sure it’ll work out.

 Start by determining how much cash you’ll need, keeping in mind that some lenders charge an origination fee, which they deduct from your loan proceeds.
 Make sure you borrow enough to get what you need after the fee.

 Then use a personal loan calculator to find out what your monthly payment will be.
 This can be difficult if you don’t know yet what kinds of rates and repayment terms lenders will offer, but you can play around with the numbers to get an idea of what the loan will cost you and decide if your budget can handle it.

 2. Check your credit score

 Most lenders will run a credit check to determine how likely you are to repay your loan.
 While some online lenders have started to look at alternative credit data, they will still typically look at your credit score.

 Most of the best personal loans require that you have at least fair credit, but good and excellent credit will give you the best chance of getting approved with a good interest rate.
-To find out where you stand, check your credit score for free on Bankrate.

 If your credit score is lower than you expected, get a copy of your credit report from AnnualCreditReport.com to see if there are any errors.
 If you find mistakes, contact credit reporting agencies like Equifax, TransUnion and Experian to get them corrected.